microsoft/snmalloc/README.md

 ninja
 ```

-On ELF platforms, The build produces a binary `libsnmallocshim.so`.
+On ELF platforms, the build produces a binary `libsnmallocshim.so`.
 This file can be
 `LD_PRELOAD`ed to use the allocator in place of the system allocator, for
 example, you can run the build script using the snmalloc as the allocator for